EnnoWbrw/POMATWO/README.md

 yet interconnected stages.
 It begins with the simulation of the day-ahead market, where electricity generation is allocated cost-efficiently based on the merit-order principle.
 This step ensures market clearing conditions are met while minimizing production costs.
-Following this, redispatch measures are calculated to address grid constraints.
-Using DC optimal power flow calculations, POMATWO determines redispatch actions necessary to manage congestion, aiming to minimize the extent of these adjustments and maintain system stability.

 In the next step, POMATWO simulates a given number intraday market gates that follow the day-ahead market.
 This phase uses updated time series data that forecast solar and wind generation profiles, as well as load variations, depending on the time to delivery.
 Based on these forecasts, the model recalculates cost-minimal dispatch.
 The results are passed to Plan4Res, which performs the final AC redispatch calculations.

+POMATWO cantains also feature of performing a DCOPF redispatch to adress grid constraints.
+Using DC optimal power flow calculations, POMATWO determines redispatch actions necessary to manage congestion, aiming to minimize the extent of these adjustments and maintain system stability.
+This feature is not used for the iDesignRES case study, since an AC redispatch is calculated by Pan4Res.

 ## Input to and output from the model
 To run POMATWO, as it is used in iDesignRES, the following input data set is required: